Frequently Asked Questions

 I am a current ORGL major and want to make sure I am registering for the right courses next quarter.
 What should I do?

 First, we suggest consulting the major checklist and comparing the courses listed there with those included in your degree audit.
-If, after completing this step you are still unclear whether you are taking the right courses, please call (556-5331) or email (email@example.com) the ORGL advising assistant to schedule an appointment.
+If, after completing this step you are still unclear whether you are taking the right courses, please call (556-5331) or email (firstname.lastname@example.org) the ORGL advisor to schedule an appointment.

 I am a current ORGL student.
 How can I make sure I am on track to graduate on-time?

 Download a current copy of your degree audit and compare your standing with the major checklist.
-If, after completing this step you are unclear whether you are on-track, please schedule an appointment with the ORGL advising assistant at 556-5331.
+If, after completing this step you are unclear whether you are on-track, please schedule an appointment with the ORGL advisor at 556-5331.

 Does the ORGL program require any specific courses be taken as part of the College's core distribution requirements?